 A few days later, at another gathering with the two brothers, I told them about my concerns.
 I was so deceitful back then, and I beat around the bush, asking them, “If the people I lead also start believing in Almighty God, who will lead them?
 Will it be the same leaders and co-workers as there are now?”
 What I really meant by this was: “I still have to lead and manage them.”
 But Brother Bai surprised me by saying, “After we accept Almighty God’s work of the last days, it’s God Himself who leads us, waters us, and shepherds us.
 In our church, Christ and the truth hold sway.
 Church leaders are elected, so whoever understands the truth and possesses reality, and whoever can water brothers and sisters and resolve their practical problems is who gets elected.”
 He went on to say, “If you pursue the truth then you, too, could be chosen to be a leader.
 There are many different kinds of duties in the church: Leaders, gospel preachers—everyone has their function.
 There are no such distinctions as ‘important’ or ‘not important,’ or ‘high’ or ‘low’ status when it comes to duties.
 That’s because everyone is equal before God, which is completely different to how it works in religious denominations.”
 The more I listened to Brother Bai, the more crestfallen I felt until my face was drooping.
 I thought, “I don’t think I’ll be able to be a leader to so many people again after this.”

 Brother Song noticed how I was feeling and gave me fellowship on the experience of the king of Nineveh.
 He said, “The king of Nineveh was the ruler of a nation.
 When he heard Jonah preaching God’s words, saying that Nineveh was to be destroyed, he stepped down from his throne and led the entire city to cover themselves in sackcloth and ashes, and to fall to their knees to confess and repent to God.
 God took mercy on them, and the city was spared.”
 He went on to say, “As a church leader, shouldn’t you try to emulate the king of Nineveh now that you face such a great event as the Lord’s coming, and lead brothers and sisters to confess and repent to God?”
 What he said really moved me.
 He was right; the king of Nineveh was the ruler of a nation.
 When someone of such a high position could humble himself and confess and repent to God, why couldn’t I relinquish my status and accept God’s work of the last days?
 Brother Song then went on, saying, “When the Lord Jesus performed His work, the Pharisees wanted to safeguard their positions and livelihoods and so they did all they could to resist and condemn the Lord Jesus, keeping the faithful under their control.
-The Lord Jesus rebuked them, saying, ‘But woe to you, scribes and Pharisees, hypocrites! for you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in’ (Matthew 23:13).”
+The Lord Jesus rebuked them, saying, ‘But woe to you, scribes and Pharisees, hypocrites!
+For you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in’ (Matthew 23:13).”
 He then said to me, “God expressing the truth and performing the work of judgment in the last days is the gospel of the coming of the kingdom of heaven.
 At first, you believed the lies you were told and went along with religious leaders in sealing up the church, preventing brothers and sisters from accepting God’s work of the last days.
 In doing this, you have defied God.
 Now, you’ve read Almighty God’s words and have concluded that He is the returned Lord Jesus.
 If you keep on stubbornly refusing to accept God’s work or to tell the brothers and sisters the news of the Lord’s return, keeping them locked out of the kingdom of heaven, then you’ll be knowingly doing wrong, and making yet another mistake.”
 He said, “This would be a great evil against God!
 If brothers and sisters lose their chance at salvation because we prevented them, then this would be a blood debt!
 We wouldn’t be able to repay this debt even if we died over and over.
 However, if you lead the brothers and sisters before God, then not only will they not hate you, but they’ll thank you for sharing with them the gospel of the heavenly kingdom and the way of everlasting life.”

 Brother Bai then read us a couple passages of Almighty God’s words.
 “When God becomes flesh and comes to work among men, all behold Him and hear His words, and all see the deeds that God works from within His body of flesh.
 At that moment, all man’s notions become foam.
 As for those who have seen God appearing in the flesh, they shall not be condemned if they willingly obey Him, whereas those who purposefully stand against Him shall be deemed an opponent of God.
-Such people are antichrists, enemies who willfully stand against God” (“All People Who Do Not Know God Are People Who Oppose God” in The Word Appears in the Flesh).
+Such people are antichrists, enemies who willfully stand against God” (“All People Who Do Not Know God Are People Who Oppose God” in).
 “There are those who read the Bible in grand churches and recite it all day long, yet not one among them understands the purpose of God’s work.
 Not one among them is able to know God; still less can any one among them accord with God’s will.
 They are all worthless, vile people, each standing on high to lecture God.
 They willfully oppose God even as they carry His banner.
 Claiming faith in God, still they eat the flesh and drink the blood of man.
 All such people are devils that devour the soul of man, head demons that deliberately get in the way of those trying to step onto the right path, and stumbling blocks impeding those who seek God.
 They may appear of ‘sound constitution,’ but how are their followers to know that they are none other than antichrists who lead people to stand against God?
 How are their followers to know that they are living devils dedicated to the devouring of human souls?” (“All People Who Do Not Know God Are People Who Oppose God” in The Word Appears in the Flesh).
 After he’d read these passages, I felt quite distressed.
 I felt like I’d been given a slap across the face and I turned beet red.
 I wanted the ground to open and swallow me up.
 I knew perfectly well that the Lord Jesus had returned, and that He was expressing many truths and performing the work of judging and cleansing man.
 But in order to safeguard my position and livelihood, I’d refused to accept God’s work of the last days and had sealed off the church so that God’s sheep couldn’t hear His voice and turn to Him.
 How was I any different from the Pharisees who resisted the Lord Jesus all those years ago?
 The Lord is our Shepherd, and now He had returned to call His sheep back to Him; I had to hand God’s sheep back over to Him.
 How could I still try to protect my position now?
 Was I to wait until God’s punishment came upon me?
 I decided I couldn’t defy God any longer.
 Even if I was no longer a leader and everyone rejected me, I still had to accept God’s work of the last days, lead the brothers and sisters before God, and return God’s flock to Him.
 As I thought this, I made up my mind to accept Almighty God’s work of the last days and to begin preaching the gospel to those I led.